This resource will help you manage the side effects from your chemotherapy.

 Avoid:

-- Eat small amounts of soft, bland foods that are low in fiber (such as white bread, pasta, rice, and food made from white or refined flour).
+- Eat small amounts of soft, bland foods that are low in fiber.
+Examples include white bread, pasta, rice, and food made from white or refined flour.
 Eat your food at room temperature.

-For more information about how to manage diarrhea and what foods you should and shouldn’t eat, read Managing Diarrhea.
+Read Managing Diarrhea to learn more about how to manage diarrhea and what foods to eat and avoid.

 Call your healthcare provider if you have:

-- 4 or more loose, watery bowel movements in 24 hours that don’t get better after you take medication
+- 4 or more loose, watery bowel movements in 24 hours that don’t get better even after you take medicine.

-- Diarrhea that doesn’t get better after you follow the BRATY diet for 2 days
+- Diarrhea that doesn’t get better after you follow the BRATT diet for 2 days.
+Read BRATT Diet Phase 1 and BRATT Diet Phase 2 to learn more.

-- Irritation around your anus (the opening where poop leaves your body) or rectum (a holding area for poop) that doesn’t go away
+- Irritation around your anus (the opening where poop leaves your body) that doesn’t go away.

 Some chemotherapy can cause mucositis (myoo-koh-SY-tis).
 Mucositis is redness, swelling, tenderness, or sores in your mouth, or on your tongue or lips.
 Symptoms can start 3 to 10 days after your first chemotherapy treatment.